appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-retry-processflow.md

  **You can execute the processflow both in Manual or in Auto-Mode even if processflow Retry is configured as Auto.**

 ### Sync Info & Retry
-1. Navigate to the Manage > Environment for viewing the Sync Info for Retrying, the executed processflow.
+1. Navigate to the Deploy > Environment for viewing the Sync Info for Retrying, the executed processflow.
-**You need have the environment active for viewing the details page, You can troubleshoot a [detached or a disconnected agent](/deployment/Environment-Management/#detaching-and-attaching-environment).**

 2. Click on **ProcessFlows** Tab.
 You can view the list of all the deployed processflows.
 Following are the details that will display for each deployed processflows.
 * ProcessFlow Name